 Marine Mammal Fund

-We’re raising money to support the supplemental feeding trial, habitat restoration, and rescue and rehabilitation to respond to the crisis in the Indian River Lagoon.
-Please help us protect our manatees!
+We’re raising money to support habitat restoration, rescue, and rehabilitation to respond to the crisis in the Indian River Lagoon.
+Please help protect our manatees!

-The Foundation’s Marine Mammal Fund supports the conservation of Florida’s manatees, dolphins, and whales.
+The Foundation’s Marine Mammal Fund can also support the conservation of Florida’s dolphins and whales.
 While some of our marine mammals have seen remarkable population increases over the years, others are still in critical need.
 By working together, we can ensure that they call Florida home for generations to come.